inbo/n2khab-preprocessing/README.md

 - data sources in text-format (not too large) are _versioned_ within this repository, in two folders:
     - `10_inputdata_textformat`: local copies of text-format inputdata versions are to be put here.
 Most of them come over from another repository;
     - `20_generateddata_textformat`: generated text-format data are put here by the code.

+Each dataset is to be put in its *own subfolder* of the above folders.
+The name of the subfolder is a fixed code (ID) according to the aforementioned [list](https://docs.google.com/spreadsheets/d/1E8ERlfYwP3OjluL8d7_4rR1W34ka4LRCE35JTxf3WMI).
+As far as possible, the corresponding file(s) get the same name.